 Because she thought she wasn't doing 'real' sewing (ie not using my sewing machine), I even decided to start a hand-sewing project for myself.
 I chose this (the first picture).
 I know it will take me years to complete, but already I'm loving it.
 Mostly because I'm using scraps from projects I've made for people over the last few years and it makes me smile to remember those individual projects.

-A writer, poet and mother of three, my short story collection 'Svetlana or otherwise' was released in 2008 and my poetry collection 'First taste' in 2010.
-I caught the genealogy bug at about the time I stopped being the editor and publisher of page seventeen literary magazine.
-Soon after, I noticed a spare moment in my schedule, so started my Masters in Information Studies, where I currently can't choose between Librarian or Archivist.
+A writer, poet and mother of three, my short story collection 'Svetlana or otherwise' was released in 2008, my poetry collections 'First taste' in 2010 and 'That zero year', co-written with Andrew Phillips, in 2012.
+I've been laid up with the genealogy bug for some time.
+Studying my Masters in Information Studies, where I currently can't choose between Librarian or Archivist.